ming-hai/ice-builder-visualstudio/README.md

 ## Installation

-Ice Builder is available as a Visual Studio extension in the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=ZeroCInc.IceBuilder).
+Ice Builder can be downloaded from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=ZeroCInc.IceBuilder).

 You can also install older versions or preview releases of Ice Builder by downloading the desired `IceBuilder.vsix` from the [GitHub Releases page](https://github.com/zeroc-ice/ice-builder-visualstudio/releases), and then double-clicking on `IceBuilder.vsix`.

 ## Overview

-With Ice Builder, you can add one or more Slice (`.ice`) files to a Visual Studio project.
-The Ice Builder for MSBuild then compiles these files by launching `slice2cpp` (for C++ projects) or `slice2cs` (for C# projects).
-All the Slice files in a given project are compiled through a single Slice compiler invocation.
+Ice Builder for MSBuild provides support for compiling Slice source files (`.ice` files) within C++ and C# MSBuild projects, including projects created by Visual Studio.
+It compiles these Slice files using the Slice to C++ compiler (`slice2cpp`) or the Slice to C# compiler (`slice2cs`) provided by your Ice installation.

-The Ice Builder for MSBuild compiles and recompiles a Slice file as needed:
+You tell Ice Builder for MSBuild which Slice files to compile by adding these files to your project, as described in the sections below.
-- when the generated C++ or C# source files are missing or are older than this Slice file
-- when the generated C++ or C# source files are older than a Slice file included directly or indirectly by this Slice file

 Ice Builder checks whether Slice files need to be compiled or recompiled each time Visual Studio loads a project, and each time you build a project.
-And when you remove or rename a Slice file, Ice Builder automatically removes the corresponding generated files.
+And if you remove or rename a Slice file with the Visual Studio IDE, Ice Builder for Visual Studio automatically removes the corresponding generated files.

 ## Ice Home Configuration

 With Ice 3.7 or greater, you add an Ice NuGet package to your project and Ice Builder then uses this Ice installation.
-You don't need to specify further the Ice installation that Ice Builder uses.
+You don't need to specify further the Ice installation used by Ice Builder.

 With Ice 3.6, you need to specify the Ice installation used by Ice Builder with the `Tools` > `Options` > `Project and Solutions` > `Ice Builder` options page.